martinhbramwell/Meteor-CI-Tutorial/UnitTestThePackage/doc/Add_a_test_runner_for_getting_TinyTest_output_on_the_command_line.md

 #### Add a test runner for getting TinyTest output on the command line

-TinyTest pretty prints its results in the browser.
-This is useless for continuous integration.

-We need to have test results on the command line.
+TinyTest pretty prints its results in the browser but, this is useless for continuous integration!
+We must have test results on the command line.

 The GitHub repo [warehouseman:meteor-tinytest-runner](https://github.com/warehouseman/meteor-tinytest-runner) has a wrapper tool that drives a browser with Selenium and collects the results in text format.

-The installer deletes itself after preparing the files for immediate use.
+(Note : The installer for the test runner deletes itself after preparing the files for immediate use.)

 <!-- Code for this begins at line #311-->